k2ojima/userstyles/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: ''
-assignees: ''
+assignees: 'xentok'

 ---

-**Describe the bug**
+## Description about the bug
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
+## Screenshots and URLs
-If applicable, add screenshots to help explain your problem.
+Add screenshots and URLs to help explain your problem.

+## Environments
 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]